MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 ::: moniker range=">= tfs-2017"
 <a id="plans">  </a>

-## Delivery plans display team deliverables
+## Delivery Plans display team deliverables

 With Delivery Plans, you gain tailor-made views across several teams and their development backlogs&mdash;stories, features, or epics.
 You can use these views to drive alignment across teams by overlaying several backlogs onto your delivery schedule.

 ::: moniker-end